jessesquires/JSQMessagesViewController/README.md

 A messages UI for iPhone and iPad.

-`JSMessagesViewController` is a `UITableViewController` subclass that is very similar to the iOS Messages app.
+`JSMessagesViewController` is a `UIViewController` subclass that is very similar to the iOS Messages app.

 **Note: this is only a messaging UI, not a messaging app.**